BradySteele/leetcode/0088-merge-sorted-array/NOTES.md

 Merging Process:

 The code uses a while loop to perform the merging process.
-The loop continues until there are elements left in nums2 (i.e., p2 is greater than or equal to 0).
+The loop continues until there are no elements left in nums2 (i.e., p2 is greater than or equal to 0).

 Comparison and Placement: